solde/Par/lab5/lab5-par21_03-David Soldevila Daniel Palomo.md

 <img src="plots/jacobi.png">

-As we can apreciate at the plots there is a inflation pint at 4 threads.
+Here we can see a clearly stop in performance gain at 4 cores,

 <div class="page">